 Dental implants were discovered in the nineteen sixties.
 It is used to replace missing teeth as a “standalone” structure.
 Unlike dentures, dental implants need not and cannot be removed by the patient and hence behaves like natural dentition.
 Unlike dental bridges, dental implants do not require the trimming of neighbouring teeth.
 It is therefore less destructive to the adjacent dental structures.

 In general, when assessing the suitability for dental implants, medical history is taken and must be cleared.
 There are some relative and absolute contraindications for dental implants.
 Patients on IV Biphosphonates for example are not suitable for dental implants.
 Patients who smoke and are diabetic have a lesser chance of success in dental implant treatment.
 There are other factors affecting dental implant success like nocturnal grinding and poor oral hygiene.
-All these can be discussed with Dr Lim and the treatment plan formulated to suit the individual patients.
+All these can be discussed with the surgeons and the treatment plan formulated to suit the individual patients.

 The dental condition and overall dental assessment has to be done before more specific investigations like Xrays and Ct scans are done.
 Once it has been ascertained that the patient is suitable for dental implants, the surgery will then be planned.